 FAI was the recipient of the Diamond Safety of Flight Award from the European Business Aviation Association (EBAA) in May 2018 marking the highest safety recognition awarded by EBAA to member companies operating business aircraft for 50 years or 100,000 hours without an accident.

-In 2018 FAI recorded an operational income of approximately € 71 Mio.
+In 2019 FAI recorded an operational income of approximately EUR 79,1 Mio, representing consolidated revenues of EUR 81.9.